-The French Defense has always had a reputation of being a rock solid choice against 1.e4, leading very often to closed positions full of central pawns in which both sides have a very clear game plan.
+French Defense has always had a reputation of being a rock-solid choice against 1.e4, leading very often too closed positions full of central pawns in which both sides have a very clear game plan.
 Black attacks the base of the pawn chain on the queen-side or undermines the most advanced pawn (e5) by playing f6.

 Meanwhile, white plays on the flank where his space advantage is, the kingside.
-In general, this is the main plot in the French Defense, without entering any deeper in specifics.
+In general, this is the main plot in the French Defense, without entering any deeper into specifics.
 Many players feel like the closed positions are not for them and that’s enough reason not to play the French.
-If that’s your case, then you would be missing a great an opportunity to play a fighting defense which gives black excellent chances to play for a win.
+If that’s your case, then you would be missing a great opportunity to play a fighting defense which gives Black excellent chances to play for a win.

 Both sides have completed their development.
 Black’s pawn structure is slightly worse, but his activity is enough to create black some problems.
 This position belongs to a blitz match between Anand and Topalov in Wijk Ann Zee 1999.
 See the commented games.

 Ready to start systematic training that actually works?

 Against the advanced variation, Topalov also had his own views.
 After the moves 1.e4 – e6 2.d4 – d5 3.e5 – c5 4.c3 – Nc6 5.Nf3, instead of going for the main road with 5…Qb6, his preference was 5…Bd7!? followed by 6…f6, Qc7, and queenside castle.
 Surely black is taking more risks than in the mainline, but this way of playing is also more ambitious and dynamic.
 Black’s idea of undermining with f6 early is a double-edged knife, so both sides need to play very carefully.
 However, Topalov was victorious with it a few times.